MIMII DUE: Sound Dataset for Malfunctioning Industrial Machine Investigation and Inspection with Domain Shifts due to Changes in Operational and Environmental Conditions: Conclusion

 We introduced a new dataset called ``MIMII DUE'' designed for checking the robustness of anomalous sound detection against domain shifts.
-The dataset consists of normal and abnormal operating sounds of industrial machines of five different types, with domain shifts occurring.
-The experimental results indicate that the dataset contains domain shifts, which can be helpful to check the robustness against domain shifts.
+The dataset consists of normal and abnormal operating sounds of five different types of industrial machines, with domain shifts occurring.
+The experimental results indicate that the dataset contains domain shifts, which can be helpful for checking the robustness against domain shifts.

 \end{sloppy}